coveooss/connectivity-library/Sitecore Content Hub/README.md

 ## Instructions

-> [!NOTE]
-> See [Understanding the SourceJSONConfig.json file](resources/understanding-the-sourcejsonconfig-json-file.md) for explanations on the key aspects of the REST API source configuration.

 1. [Create a token](https://doc.sitecore.com/ch/en/developers/42/cloud-dev/rest-api--get-token.html) to access the Content Hub REST API.
 2. [Log in to your Coveo organization](https://platform.cloud.coveo.com).
 3. [Create and configure a REST API source](https://docs.coveo.com/en/1896/).